Legal Aid Ontario: Free Legal Help in Your Language

 Family Law

 Legal aid covers certain family law matters, particularly those involving child custody and access, child protection proceedings, domestic violence situations, and urgent matters where a vulnerable person’s safety or a child’s welfare is at risk.
-Not all family law issues are covered, and routine divorce or property division matters may not qualify.
+Routine divorce or property division matters may not qualify.

 Immigration and Refugee Law

-Legal aid provides coverage for refugee hearings, immigration detention reviews, and certain deportation proceedings.
+Legal Aid Ontario provides coverage for refugee hearings, immigration detention reviews, and certain deportation proceedings.
 If you are a refugee claimant or are facing removal from Canada, you may be eligible for a legal aid certificate to help with your immigration law matter.

 What Is NOT Covered by Legal Aid?